NadaHussein00/Reservation-System-for-Courses/README.md

 # Deliverables

-A detailed test report documenting test cases, execution results, and detected issues.
+1- A detailed test report documenting test cases, execution results, and detected issues.
-Bug reports and recommendations for software improvement.
+2- Bug reports and recommendations for software improvement.
-Code coverage analysis and validation using industry-standard testing techniques.
+3- Code coverage analysis and validation using industry-standard testing techniques.

-How to Run Tests
+# How to Run Tests
-Clone the repository and navigate to the project directory.
+1- Navigate to the project directory.
-Install dependencies and the CUnit framework.
+2- Install dependencies and the CUnit framework.
-Run the test suite using the provided test script.
+3- Run the test suite using the provided test script.
-Analyze test results and logs to identify potential failures.
+4- Analyze test results and logs to identify potential failures.